 Is Şantiye-M expensive for small construction firms?

 Access to the Şantiye-M system itself is free as of 2026, provided by the Ministry.
 The cost comes from the software you use.
-In integrated platforms like AECKraft, Şantiye-M compliance is included in the base package — no add-on module fees.
+While AECKraft does not perform Şantiye-M reporting itself, it bundles project management, progress billing, and document archive in a single package, helping reduce overall operational costs around the process.

 Does Şantiye-M apply to international projects too?